 You have probably read that acquiring new customers is costlier than retaining the existing ones.
 Some estimates also suggest that loyal customers spend ten times more than new leads and account for 80 percent of a business’s sales revenue.

-For small businesses that have limited high-value clients, staying in touch with them on a personal basis may be possible.
+For growing businesses that have limited high-value clients, staying in touch with them on a personal basis may be possible.
 But for most companies, one-on-one outreach is not feasible.

 You can nurture your existing clients in multiple ways: